Capital Coral Research & Restoration

 Gary Melius Dive Master & Safety Officer

-Gary Melius, a seasoned veteran of the deep blue, assumes the pivotal roles of Dive Master and Safety Officer at CapitalCorals R&R. With over 50 years of combined recreational and commercial diving experience, Gary’s passion for the underwater world is matched only by his commitment to safety and excellence.
+Gary Melius serves as Dive Master and Safety Officer at CapitalCorals R&R, bringing over five decades of recreational and commercial diving experience to the team.
+A U.S. Navy veteran and lifelong diver, Gary’s passion for the ocean is matched only by his commitment to safety, precision, and mentorship beneath the surface.

 Stephen Sheedy diving in the Florida Keys during the August heat wave 2023